faustogerman/narrative-trails/README.md

 ![Narrative Trails Pipeline](./other/narrative-trails-pipeline.png)

 Narrative Trails is an embedding-based framework for extracting coherent storylines from large document datasets.
-Unlike traditional information retrieval, which retrieves documents without a pre-defined structure, Narrative Trails structures information into ordered narratives that maximize semantic coherence.
+Unlike traditional information retrieval, which retrieves documents without a pre-defined structure, Narrative Trails structures information into ordered narratives that maximize semantic coherence between documents.
 This makes it easier for people to identify underlying patterns, connections, and themes that might not be immediately evident by the data.

 ## Installation
 ```bash